Configuration fields, showing default values

 to_json

-Converts protobuf messages into a generic JSON structure.
-This makes it easier to manipulate the contents of the document within Benthos.
+Converts protobuf messages into a generic JSON structure, which makes it easier to manipulate the contents of the JSON document within Redpanda Connect.

 from_json